 - Granulated sugar.
 Sugar is an important part of jam making as it helps set the jam.

 - Lemon juice.
 Lemon juice does two things when making jam.
-First it adds a little background flavor but it also helps make the fruit a little more acidic which in turn helps the natural pectin in the fruit work for us.
+First, it adds a little background flavor but it also helps make the fruit a little more acidic which in turn helps the natural pectin in the fruit work for us.

 How to make nectarine jam

-My favorite ways to use this jam
+My favorite ways to use this homemade jam

 This homemade nectarine jam is so delicious that I can just scoop a small spoonful when I want something sweet.
 I also love to use it in many of my meals.